Croissy-sur-Seine

-Croissy-sur-Seine (/fr/, literally Croissy on Seine) is a commune in the Yvelines department in the Île-de-France region of north-central France.
+Croissy-sur-Seine (/fr/; 'Croissy-on-Seine') or simply Croissy is a commune in the Yvelines department in the Île-de-France region in Northern France.
 It is a suburban town on the western outskirts of Paris.

-Croissy contains the two campuses of the British School of Paris, and was Russia's base camp for UEFA Euro 2016.
+Croissy-sur-Seine is part of the Pays des Impressionnistes.
+It contains the two campuses of the British School of Paris, and was Russia's base camp for UEFA Euro 2016.

 Geography

-Croissy is located on a loop of the river Seine, which forms its eastern, southern, and western boundaries.
+Croissy-sur-Seine is located on the departmental border with Hauts-de-Seine on a loop of the river Seine, which forms its eastern, southern, and western boundaries.
 Croissy's landward neighbours are Chatou, Le Vésinet, and Le Pecq.